hw538/cfDNAPro/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fhw538%2FcfDNAPro&count_bg=%2379C83D&title_bg=%23555555&icon=github.svg&icon_color=%23E7E7E7&title=GitHub+view&edge_flat=true)](https://hits.seeyoufarm.com)

 ## Official tutorials
-This markdown aims to provide a quick start.
+This landing page aims to provide a quick start.
 For in-depth documentation, please visit: https://cfdnapro.readthedocs.io/en/latest/

 ## Which R version to use?
 As of 11 Jan 2025, some R package dependencies have not been able to support R version 4.4 yet.
 Please try R version 4.2 or 4.3 instead.
 When installing cfDNAPro, big dependencies will be downloaded, e.g., BSgenome.Hsapiens.NCBI.GRCh38, BSgenome.Hsapiens.UCSC.hg19, BSgenome.Hsapiens.UCSC.hg38,
-please set the timeout parameter by executing the following command in R console: `options(timeout = 300)  # Set timeout to 5 minutes (default is 60s)`
+To ensure its successful installation, you usually need to set the timeout parameter by running the following command in R before installing cfDNAPro: `options(timeout = 300)  # Set timeout to 5 minutes (default is 60s)`.

 ## Declaration
 cfDNAPro is designed for research only.